dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 - Pictures
 - Music
 - Videos

-After a while, I found no flags or information that contained clues other than `Readme` file and the fake flag file.
+After a while, I found no flags or information that contained clues other than the `Readme` file and the fake flag file.
 Then I thought about the title of this challenge, Hourglass, and started looking for any files or directories related to "time" and "history".
 After a while, I found a directory called `History` in the following path:

 `C:\Users\analyst\AppData\Local\Microsoft\Windows\History`

 ![img-history](https://i.ibb.co/Zc7QHq1/Screenshot-2024-01-14-194829.png)

-After Googling it, it turned out to be the location on a Windows operating system where historical data relating to user activity and file access is stored.
-By accessing this directory, we can find something that I think could potentially be part of this snapshot system, representing different days when the snapshots were taken.
+After Googling it, it turned out to be the location on a Windows operating system where historical data about to user activity and file access is stored.
+By accessing this directory, we can find something that I think might potentially be part of this snapshot system, representing different days when the snapshots were taken.

 ![date-file](https://i.ibb.co/6yyM3kR/Screenshot-2024-01-14-194850.png)